-The consolidated financial statements of the Partnership, as of December 31, 2010 and 2009 and for each of the three years in the period ended December 31, 2010, incorporated in this prospectus supplement by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2010, and the effectiveness of the Partnership's internal control over financial reporting, incorporated in this prospectus by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2010, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which (1) report on the consolidated financial statements is based in part on the report of Ernst & Young LLP as it relates to Discovery Producer Services LLC and expresses an unqualified opinion on the consolidated financial statements and includes an explanatory paragraph referring to the retroactive effect of the April 1, 2009 acquisition of an additional 25.1% of DCP East Texas Holdings, LLC, which was accounted for in a manner similar to a pooling of interests, and (2) report on the effectiveness of the Partnership's internal control over financial reporting expresses an unqualified opinion).
+The consolidated financial statements of DCP Midstream Partners, LP (the "Partnership"), as of December 31, 2011 and 2010 and for each of the three years in the period ended December 31, 2011, and the effectiveness of the Partnership's internal control over financial reporting as of December 31, 2011, incorporated in this prospectus supplement by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2011, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which (1) report on the consolidated financial statements is based in part on the report of Ernst & Young LLP as it relates to Discovery Producer Services, LLC and expresses an unqualified opinion on the consolidated financial statements and includes explanatory paragraphs referring to (a) the retrospective adjustment for the January 1, 2011 acquisition by the Partnership of 33.33% of DCP Southeast Texas Holdings, GP from DCP Midstream, LLC, which was accounted for in a manner similar to a pooling of interests, (b) the preparation of the consolidated financial statements of DCP Midstream, LLC, and (c) the retrospective adjustment for changes to the preliminary purchase price allocation for Marysville Hydrocarbon Holdings, Inc, and (2) report on the effectiveness of DCP Midstream Partners, LP's internal control over financial reporting expresses an unqualified opinion).
 Such consolidated financial statements have been so incorporated herein in reliance upon the respective reports of such firm given upon their authority as experts in accounting and auditing.